vinaysaiadepu/moodle-on-aws-opsworks/README.md

 - code to check that memcached/etc exists
 -- 16>>         :memcached_ip   => memcached['private_ip']
 -- undefined method `[]' for nil:NilClass
+- code to check that mount is still right? depends if remounting is working -- if File.read(/procsomething).include?(ip:/nfssomething)
 - s3 backup/restore
 - add detail to the "Backup Moodledata to S3" section of this doc